+Course Requirements for the Associate of Christian Studies Degree

+• A.C.S.

-Course Requirements for the Associate of Christian Studies Degree e rrequirements for the Associate of Christian Studies Degree A.C.S.
-Computer Science COSC 1301 3 Developing A Christian Mind DCM 2301 3 English ENGL 1301 and 1302 6 Fine Arts ART 1306 or COMA 1306 or MUSI 1306 3 Foundations for Excellence FOUN 1101 is required of those entering DBU with fewer than 15 credit hours (AP, CLEP, IB, or dual/concurrent credit earned while in high school does not count toward these 15 credit hours).
-0-1 History HIST 1301, 1302, 2301 or 2302 6 Kinesiology KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or older prior to enrollment at DBU, KNES requirements are waived 0-2 Mathematics MATH 1301 or 1303 or 1307 or 1405 [eMAT Advising Tool required prior to registering for any Math class or any class for which the eMAT is a prerequisite].
-3-4 Natural Science (1000 or 2000 level course only) One laboratory science selected from Biology, Chemistry, Geology, Physical Science, or Physics 3-4 Religion RELI 1301 and 1302 6 Social Science POLS 2301 American National Government required for all students.
+Computer Science COSC 1301 3

+Developing A Christian Mind DCM 2301 3

+English ENGL 1301 and 1302 6

+Fine Arts FINE 1306 3

+Foundations for Excellence FOUN 1101 is required of those entering DBU with fewer than 15 credit hours (AP, CLEP, IB, or dual/concurrent credit earned while in high school does not count toward these 15 credit hours).
+0-1

+History HIST 1301, 1302, 2301 or 2302 6

+Kinesiology KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or older prior to enrollment at DBU, KNES requirements are waived 0-2

+Mathematics MATH 1301 or 1303 or 1307 or 1405 [eMAT Advising Tool required prior to registering for any Math class or any class for which the eMAT is a prerequisite].
+3-4

+Natural Science (1000 or 2000 level course only) One laboratory science selected from Biology, Chemistry, Geology, Physical Science, or Physics 3-4

+Religion RELI 1301 and 1302 6

+Social Science POLS 2301 American National Government required for all students.
 Select an additional course from the following disciplines not already listed in the Christian Studies core courses requirements: ECON, PHIL, POLS, PSYC, or SOCI 6

-Christian Studies Core Courses CHST 3301 Introduction to Religious Education CHST 3309 Spiritual Formation for Christian Ministry CHST 3310 Computers in Ministry CHST 4302 Practicum in Religious Education PHIL 2303 Introduction to World Views or RELI 3374 The Christian World View 30 Select six additional hours in Biblical studies or Christian studies Select one of the four following concentrations: Concentration in Education Ministry If the student desires to prepare for a career in the education ministry of the church, his/her specific hours will be: CHST 4301 The Educational Ministry of the Church RELI 3372 Church Administration Select one of the following: CHST 3304 Religion and Older Persons CHST 4306 Children's Ministry in the Church CHST 4307 Youth Ministry in the Church Concentration in Christian Leadership If the student desires to prepare for a career in Christian Leadership, his/her specific hours will be: MANA 3301 Principles of Management MANA 4322 Servant Leadership RELI 3372 Church Administration Concentration in Sports Ministry If the student desires to prepare for a career in Sports Ministry his/her specific hours will be: KNES 2205 Coaching Today's Athlete KNES 3201 Recreational Leadership KNES 3301 Sports Ethics KNES 4202 Organization and Administration of Physical and At Concentration in Music Ministry If the student desires to prepare for a career in Music Ministry his/her specific hours will be: MUSI 3311 Pedagogy of Music Education MUSI 4305 Hymnology MUSI 4306 Church Music Administration , Total Credit Hours 6 9-74
+Christia n Stuc dies Core Courses 30 CHST 3301 Introduction to Religious Education CHST 3309 Spiritual Formation for Christian Ministry (S-L) CHST 4302 Practicum in Religious Education I (S-L) RELI 3304 Christian Doctrine RELI 3305 Principles of Biblical Interpretation

+Select six additional hours in Biblical studies or Christian studies

+Select one of the four following concentrations:

+Concentration in Education Ministry

+If the student desires to prepare for a career in the education ministry of the church, his/her specific hours will be:

+CHST 4301 The Educational Ministry of the Church

+RELI 3372 Church Administration

+Select one of the following:

+CHST 3304 Religion and Older Persons CHST 4306 Children's Ministry in the Church CHST 4307 Youth Ministry in the Church

+Concentration in Christian Leadership

+If the student desires to prepare for a career in Christian Leadership, his/her specific hours will be:

+MANA 3301 Principles of Management MANA 4322 Servant Leadership RELI 3372 Church Administration

+Concentration in Sports Ministry

+If the student desires to prepare for a career in Sports Ministry, his/her specific hours will be:

+KNES 2305 Coaching Today's Athlete KNES 3310 Recreational Leadership KNES 3301 Sports Ethics

+KNES 4302 Organization and Administration of Physical and Athletic Programs

+Concentration in Music Ministry

+If the student desires to prepare for a career in Music Ministry, his/her specific hours will be:

+MUSI 3311 Pedagogy of Music Education MUSI 4305 Congregational Song MUSI 4306 Church Music Administration

-DBU requires a minimum cumulative, major, and minor GPA of 2.0 (comprised of transfer and DBU hours).
-In addition to this requirement, DBU also requires a DBU minimum cumulative, major, and minor GPA of 2.0 (comprised of DBU residency hours).
+DBU requires a minimum institutional cumulative, major, and minor GPA of 2.0.